BIOLOGY FOR LIFE

 • State the reason why concentration gradients must be maintained at exchange surfaces.

-• Explain dense networks of blood vessels, continuous blood flow, and ventilation with air for lungs and with water for gills as mechanisms for maintaining concentration gradients at exchange surfaces in animals.
+• Explain how cellular respiration, blood flow, and ventilation with air for lungs and with water for gills as mechanisms for maintaining concentration gradients at exchange surfaces in animals.

 B3.1.4— Adaptations of mammalian lungs for gas exchange.